* This is the Professional Version. *

 Extensive preoperative evaluation is not routinely necessary, but preoperative testing may be necessary based on clinical findings, and measures to control certain conditions (eg, hypertension) or reduce risk may be taken.

 Cardiac: Preoperative ECG is recommended, even for asymptomatic patients, to identify occult coronary artery disease.
 Even though obesity increases risk of pulmonary hypertension, echocardiography is not done routinely.
 Other cardiac testing is not done routinely; rather it is done based on the patient's risk factors for coronary artery disease, risk of surgery, and functional status.
-BP should be optimally controlled before surgery. β-Blockers can be considered for patients with known coronary artery disease.
+BP should be optimally controlled before surgery.
 During the perioperative period, risk of acute kidney disease is increased; thus, diuretics, ACE inhibitors, and angiotensin II receptor blockers (ARBs), if needed, should be used cautiously during this time.

 GI: An upper GI series or endoscopy is usually done preoperatively.
 To reduce the risk of marginal ulcers, clinicians may test for and treat Helicobacter pylori infection, although evidence for the necessity of such treatment preoperatively is inconsistent.

 Hepatic: Increased liver enzymes, especially ALT, are common among candidates for bariatric surgery and often indicate fatty liver disease.
 Levels of > 2 to 3 times the upper limit of normal should not be assumed to result from fatty liver and should prompt an investigation for other causes of abnormal liver enzyme levels.
 If prophylactic cholecystectomy is planned during bariatric surgery (to decrease risk of cholelithiasis), liver ultrasonography may be done.